Beware of Backfeeding

 Backfeeding is the tying of a portable generator directly to your home's electrical panel instead of using a transfer switch.
 It is dangerous.
 It is often illegal.
 And it should never be attempted under any circumstance.

-EDITOR'S NOTE: This story was submitted by Rick Berry, the Electrical Safety Officer in the Greater Victoria area, in Vancouver, Canada in which he recounts an experience dealing with the dangers of backfeeding.
+The following is a true story submitted by Rick Berry, the Electrical Safety Officer in the Greater Victoria area, in Vancouver, Canada.
+Read it and understand why backfeeding is absolutely unacceptable.

 Part of our inspection duties includes assisting the fire departments in determining fire causation when the suspected cause might be electrical.

 To provide some background, our geographic area is often subject to wind storms coming in off of the Pacific Ocean, frequently called "The Pineapple Express" when a particularly heavy, wet, rainy storm comes up from Hawaii.

 During one season, we had a particularly bad storm of longer duration and of stronger winds than normal.
 This was followed by several weeks of heavy rain that soaked the ground.
 The strong winds, combined with the soaked ground, caused a huge number of trees to fall throughout the area, taking out the overhead power lines with them.